-Enterprise PeopleTools provides the underlying technology for PeopleSoft applications.
-All PeopleSoft applications, such as Human Capital Management and Customer Relationship Management, are built, deployed, and maintained using Enterprise PeopleTools.
-PeopleTools is designed to generate HTML content that meets the standards of Section 508.
-This HTML content includes several accessibility features to help people with disabilities.
-These features support the use of assistive technologies, such as screen readers.
+PeopleTools provides the underlying technology for PeopleSoft applications.
+All PeopleSoft applications, such as Human Capital Management and Customer Relationship Management, are built, deployed, and maintained using PeopleTools.
+PeopleTools is designed to generate HTML content that is coded to standards to work with assistive technology.
+This HTML content includes several accessibility features to help people who use assistive technology, such as screen readers.
 PeopleSoft accessibility features include:

-Alternate text for images, group boxes, buttons, collapsible section icons, and hide and expand grid tabs.
+Alternate text for images, buttons, collapsible section icons, and hide and expand grid tabs.

-Table summaries and column headings for table columns.
+Table summaries and row and column headings for tables.

-Additional links and anchors that enable keyboard-only users to bypass navigation content, such as page tabs.
+The ability to add links and anchors that enable keyboard-only users to bypass repeated navigation content, such as page tabs.

-A feature that presents the elements on the body of a page in a linear format (recommended for blind users who use assistive technology, such as screen readers).
+A feature that presents the elements on the body of a page in a linear format (recommended for people who are blind or visually impaired who use assistive technology, such as screen readers).

 To ensure that these accessibility features are available: